I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mpiowmi/ns-mpiowmi-_dsm_counters.md

 ## Members

+`PathVerifyEnabled`

+An unsigned 32-bitfield that is used as a flag.
+This field indicates if path verification must be performed by MPIO periodically on all paths that expose devices that are controlled by this particular DSM.

 `PathVerificationPeriod`

 An unsigned 32-bitfield that is used to indicate the periodicity (in seconds) with which MPIO has been requested to perform path verification.
 This field is only honored if <i>PathVerifyEnabled</i> is <b>TRUE</b>.

-`PathVerifyEnabled`

-An unsigned 32-bitfield that is used as a flag.
-This field indicates if path verification must be performed by MPIO periodically on all paths that expose devices that are controlled by this particular DSM.

 `PDORemovePeriod`

 An unsigned 32-bitfield that controls the amount of time (in seconds) that the pseudo-LUN will continue to remain in system memory, even after losing all its path information.

-`Reserved32`

-Should be zero.

-`Reserved64`

-Should be zero.

 `RetryCount`